dmlc/xgboost/doc/build.md

   export CXX = clang-omp++
   ```

-  Remember to change `header` if using clang-omp.
+  Remember to change `header` (mentioned in step 2) if using clang-omp.

   Then `cd xgboost` then `bash build.sh` to compile XGBoost.
 And go to `wrapper` sub-folder to install python version.